7 Secrets to Beautiful Hair on a Budget

 Sign Up for Savings

-Subscribe to get money-saving content by email that can help you stretch your dollars further.
+Subscribe to get money-saving content by email that can help you spend less on what you need and get more for what you spend.

 We respect your privacy.
 Unsubscribe at any time.

 Unless you’ve had your hair colored or permed in the last month, do not condition the hair at your scalp.
+Keeping conditioner away from the scalp will reduce greasiness and save you money.

-Not only is it cheaper, but you also have control over the ingredients.
-(Many of the ingredients in commercial shampoos are highly processed and of petroleum origin, which is known to be harmful).
+Mixing up your own shampoo and conditioner is cheaper than buying store products and you’ll have control over the ingredients.
+(Many of the ingredients in commercial shampoos are highly processed and may contain harmful ingredients.)

-7. Switch it up.
+7. Switch It Up

 If you notice your hair becoming dull or very oily, don’t wash more or throw away your products.
 Temporarily switch shampoos and conditioners.